 There are two types of operations: collection operations and item operations.

 Collection operations act on a collection of resources.
-By default two routes are implemented: POST and GET.
+By default two operations are implemented: POST and GET.
 Item operations act on an individual resource.
-Four default routes are defined: GET, PUT, DELETE and PATCH.
+Three default operation are defined: GET, DELETE and PATCH.
 PATCH is supported with JSON Merge Patch (RFC 7396), or using the JSON:API format, as required by the specification.

 When the ApiPlatform\Metadata\ApiResource annotation is applied to an entity class, the following built-in CRUD operations are automatically enabled: